-Students in many programs are required to complete a comprehensive exam (COMPS) or culminating experience (CE) prior to completion of their degree and/or licensure/endorsement program.
-This comprehensive exam or experience varies in format for each individual program.
+Your graduate program may require you to complete a comprehensive exam (COMPS) or culminating experience (CE) as part of the Master’s/EdS degree and/or licensure/endorsement.
+This COMPS/CE varies in format by program.
 Examples include but are not limited to portfolios, timed exams, papers, projects, or capstone courses.
-Your program handbook provides details on your required COMP or CE.
-Should you have content specific questions regarding your CE, please contact your faculty advisor.
-Please follow the below steps to declare your intent in submitting or taking COMPS/CE.
+Your program handbook provides details on your required COMPS/CE.
+Should you have content specific questions regarding your COMPS/CE, please contact your Faculty Advisor.

-Students in the Clinical Mental Health, School, and Couples and Family Therapy tracks must pass the Counselor Preparation Comprehensive Exam (CPCE).
+Students in the CACREP accredited Clinical Mental Health, School, and Couples and Family Therapy tracks must pass the Counselor Preparation Comprehensive Exam (CPCE).
 The CPCE is administered as a computer-based test at a Pearson VUE testing center.
-Students will be emailed registration information 2-3 weeks after the COMPS application deadline (Census Date) of the term they register for the exam.
+Students will be emailed registration information 2-3 weeks after the COMPS application deadline of the term they register for the exam.

 Students are able to schedule and pay for the exam once they have completed this second step in the registration process.
 As of January 2019, the test fee is $150.
 Students are responsible for verifying test fees.

-Deadlines: If you will NOT be graduating in the next 6 months, you have up to 6 months to take the exam once registration information is received.
+Deadlines: Students have up to 6 months to take the exam once registration information is received.
+Students are encouraged to schedule their exam as soon as possible once they have received registration information.

 Results: Although students will receive a score report immediately after taking the exam, students will be emailed their official results 6-8 weeks after taking the CPCE.
 This timeline cannot be expedited.